 - Advertise these packages on her website on social media.

 Now that you've set your objectives, listed your goals, and brainstormed your tactics, it's time to determine how much time and money you can spend.
 It's important to set aside a specific budget before you execute your plan.

-If you’re not sure how much to spend on marketing, the US Small Business Association recommends that you spend 7-8% of your sales revenue.
-If it’s your first year in business, you can spend around 10-12%.
+If you're not sure how much to spend on marketing, the US Small Business Association recommends spending 7-8% of your sales revenue.
+If it's your first year in business, you can spend around 10-12%.

-Here’s a few ways Jessica plans to spend her time and money to effectively market her business:
+Here are a few ways Jessica plans to spend her time and money to market her business effectively: